-Most repairs, regarding a rental property are the financial responsibility of the landlord and his Property Management Company.
-However, the exceptions are tenant related issues - things associated with the tenant's activities or fall under items covered under the mandatory tenant insurance we require all of our tenants to have.
+Most repairs, regarding a rental property are the financial responsibility of the landlord and the Property Management Company.
+However, the exceptions are tenant related issues and responsibilities - things associated with the tenant's activities or fall under items covered under the mandatory tenant insurance we require all of our tenants to have.

-Repair Items You Can Expect to Be Billed for as a Tenant:
+Repair & Responsibility Items You Can Expect to Be Billed for as a Tenant:

 - Clogged Pipes or Toilets.
 If a pipe clogs after the 2 weeks a tenant is in the property it is assumed to be related to the tenant.
 One common tenant charge occurs from flushing products or disposable wipes.